fstark/blog/content/blog/plotty/plotty.md

 {% blogimage "img/lots-of-drawings.jpg", "The power of MidJourney on your trusty Casio PB-700" %}

-## The Story
+## The Pitch

+The Casion PB-700 with its CA-10 is my favorite computer.

-The Casio PB-700 is a fascinating little device from 1983.
+It is a fascinating little device from 1983.
 It has a sleek 120x32 pixels screen, and a whoping 4Kb of RAM, extensible to 16K, using 3 modules made of unobtainium.

 It has a companion printer, the FA-10, which is actually a 4 colors pen-plotter, found in a few machines of the era (like in the [Sharp PC-1500](https://en.wikipedia.org/wiki/Sharp_PC-1500), in a smaller version, or [as an accessory to the TRS-80](https://colorcomputerarchive.com/repo/Documents/Manuals/Hardware/CGP-115%20(Tandy).pdf), or [some versions of the Sharp MZ-700](https://original.sharpmz.org/mz-700/useplot.htm))